-For a step by step introduction to DSS, we recommend that you follow our Tutorials first.
+For a step by step introduction to DSS, we recommend that you follow our Basics courses first.

 The dataset is the core object you will be manipulating in DSS.
-A dataset is a series of records with the same schema.
-It is quite analogous to a table in the SQL world.
+It is analogous to a SQL table, as it consists of a series of records with the same schema.

 DSS supports various kinds of datasets.
 For example :